clojure-lsp/clojure-lsp/docs/settings.md

 - If the java source is not available, only the `.class`, clojure-lsp decompiles it and save the generated `.java` in a cache folder (`.lsp/.cache/java/`)
 - If the java class is from JDK (e.g. `java.util.UUID`), clojure-lsp tries a few things to be able to sucessfully find the definition, following this waterfall decision:
   - Most JRE installations contains the java source code in a `src.zip`, clojure-lsp tries to find it via `JAVA_HOME` or `java` command on `PATH`, if found clojure-lsp extracts to its global cache config (XDG_CONFIG or `~/.config/clojure-lsp`) to be used in other projects.
-  - If `src.zip` is not found or user specified a custom `:java :jdk-source-uri`, clojure-lsp tries to download the source from that uri, only if `:java :download-jdk-source?` is enabled, disabled by default, extracting to the global cache dir.
+  - If `src.zip` is not found or user specified a custom `:java :jdk-source-uri`, clojure-lsp tries to download the source from that uri, only if `:java :download-jdk-source?` is enabled, disabled by default, extracting to the global cache dir later.

 ### Stub generation